jakobzhao/geog4572/labs/lab01/readme.md

 >
 > **Assigned:** 04/02/2019 | **Due:** `04/9/2018 @11:59pm` | **Points Available** = 50

-Welcome to the lab session of **GEOG 371: Web Mapping**!
-In this lab, we will briefly introduce the Digital Earth Lab at Wilkinson 210, download the course material and more importantly, help you get familiar with the major operations on project management for web mapping.
+Welcome to the lab session of **GEOG 4/572: Geovisual analytics**!
+In this lab, we will briefly introduce the Digital Earth Lab at Wilkinson 210, download the course material and more importantly, help you get familiar with the major operations on project management for geovisual analytics.
 In practice, you will use the lab computer, if you use a personal laptop, you will install the required software, and then register a GitHub account, and learn how to use git, atom and github.
 To test your learning outcomes, you will be asked to create a GitHub repository to publish your resume on the web.
 Okay, let us get started!

 # 1. Preparations